pghalliday/dsl-config/README.md

 .mapping('mapping1');
 .mapping('mapping2');

-// you can define a DSL for a value or list const subDSLConfig = new DSLConfig();
+// you can define a DSL for a value, list or mapping const subDSLConfig = new DSLConfig();
 subDSLConfig
 .value('value1');